-Once cleared to visit or volunteer during school hours, you must also arrange your visit with a teacher or appropriate staff member.
-Upon arriving at school:
+Once cleared to visit or volunteer for the school year, you must also arrange your visit with a teacher or appropriate staff member.

-● Sign in at the office and wear your volunteer/visitor badge at all times.
+Sign in at the office and wear your volunteer/visitor badge at all times.

-Be on time, be reliable, & Be unobtrusive.
+Be on time, be reliable, be unobtrusive.

-● Ask questions at the beginning (know where the materials you might need are located and any other issues that might come up) so that you do not have to interrupt classroom instruction.
+Ask questions at the beginning (know where the materials you might need are located and any other issues that might come up) so that you do not have to interrupt classroom instruction.

-● Do not commit to something if you are not sure you can do it.
+Do not commit to something if you are not sure you can do it.
 Teachers count on every volunteer that commits their time and can be left in an awkward situation if a volunteer cancels last minute or does not show.

-● Please help us maintain a quiet learning environment.
+Please help us maintain a quiet learning environment.

-● Remember that you are volunteering in the classroom for the good of all, this is not a time to offer special moments to your child.
+Remember that you are volunteering in the classroom for the good of all (this is not a time to offer special moments to your child).

 Encourage students to make good choices and praise when appropriate; teachers handles discipline.